Reader question: How can I shop for a mortgage when lenders won’t give a loan estimate?

 Q and A: reader question about shopping for a mortgage

 At The Mortgage Reports, we get questions from site visitors all the time, and we generally answer them directly.
-But this one concerned an aspect we had not yet addressed: How can you shop for a mortgage when lenders won't give you a loan estimate?Click to see today's rates (Sep 23rd, 2017)
+But this one concerned an aspect we had not yet addressed: How can you shop for a mortgage when lenders won't give you a loan estimate?Verify your new rate (Nov 21st, 2017)

 This reader says, "I've been reading the Mortgage Reports for a while now, as well as having looked at many other articles about homebuying, and there is a question I have that I have not yet seen a clear answer to anywhere.

 "I was hoping by the subject line of this article you wrote "How to shop for lower mortgage rates" that this article would answer it, but it didn't.
 So I was wondering if you might write an article that answers my question.
 I'm sure it is a question many people have.
-Here it is."Click to see today's rates (Sep 23rd, 2017)
+Here it is."Verify your new rate (Nov 21st, 2017)

 "When house buying, it is always recommended that you go through the process of getting pre-approved for a mortgage before starting your house hunting, so that you will be able to make a fast, solid offer on a house once you find a house you like.